cockroachdb/docs/v1.1/licensing.md

 <div id="toc"></div>

 CockroachDB distributes a single binary that contains both core and [enterprise features](https://www.cockroachlabs.com/pricing/).
+You can use core features without any license key.
 However, to use the enterprise features, you need either a trial or an enterprise license key.

 ## Types of Licenses